wlach/wrla.ch/_src/About.md

 Hi!
 My name is William Lachance, though most people just call me "Will".

-I'm an (early, as of this writing) fortysomething developer of software in Toronto, Ontario, Canada currently working at [Voltus] on energy market integrations.
+I'm an (early, as of this writing) fortysomething software developer in Toronto, Ontario, Canada currently working at [Voltus] on demand response technology for the electricity grid.

 From 2011-2022, I worked at [Mozilla] (as in [Firefox]) in [Data Engineering] and [Engineering Productivity].
-Virtually everything I did at that time in the open, so much of the historical content on this blog has to do with my work there.
+Virtually everything I did at that time was done in the open, so much of the historical content on this blog has to do with my work there.

 I've worked on a bunch of things over the course of my career, but a unifying principle has been trying to help people understand the world around them.
 I try to help people think critically about business problems and build computational systems to help them do this.